Official US Government Icon

 SMART Stage 2

-On December 16, 2024, the U.S. Department of Transportation announced $85M for the first round of Stage 2 Implementation Grants for eight projects, implemented across ten states.
+On December 16, 2024, the U.S. Department of Transportation announced $85M for the first round of Stage 2 Implementation Grants for eight projects, implemented across eight states.
 For more details on the projects, see below and the SMART Stage 2 Project List.
+On May 6, 2025, Secretary Duffy announced the final approval of six Stage 2 grants, and subsequently one more and one project was canceled.

-These projects represent six of the eight technology areas identified in BIL: Connected Vehicles, Sensor-based Infrastructure, Systems Integration, Innovative Aviation, Smart Grid, and Smart Technology Traffic Signals.
+These projects represent five of the eight technology areas identified in the Infrastructure Investment and Jobs Act (IIJA): Connected Vehicles, Sensor-based Infrastructure, Systems Integration, Innovative Aviation, and Smart Technology Traffic Signals.

-Graphic showing the Stage 2 SMART Grants awarded to date: 8 projects, $85M grants funding, representing 8 states, with a note that some projects are partnerships of multiple states, so the total number of states where projects will take place is ten.
-Icons indicate the following technology areas are involved: connected vehicles, sensors, systems integration, innovative aviation, smart grid, traffic signals
+Graphic showing the Stage 2 SMART Grants awarded to date: 7 projects, $85M grants funding, representing 8 states, with a note that some projects are partnerships of multiple states, so the total number of states where projects will take place is seven.
+Icons indicate the following technology areas are involved: connected vehicles, sensors, systems integration, innovative aviation, traffic signals.

 USDOT received a total of 28 applications to the FY24 Stage 2 Notice of Funding Opportunity.
 The average amount of funding requested was $10,481,634.